 To target these keywords, ensure the keyword and its synonyms are used on your website and that web page titles are optimized for search.
 In addition, consider creating blog posts on common questions that searchers in your local area would ask as they move or plan to hire moving companies.

-34. Ryan Scollon, Head of SEO & PPC at Bowler Hat
+34. Ryan Scollon, SEO & PPC Freelance Consultant

 My #1 SEO tip for moving companies is to create ‘areas covered’ pages.
 We often find with moving companies that there is not enough work in the town that they are located in.
 So the next best step is to cover the surrounding areas.